Icicle Station

 Icicle Station, also known as Leavenworth station, is a train station in Leavenworth, Washington, United States.
 It is served by two daily Amtrak trains on the Empire Builder, which travels west to Seattle and east to Chicago.
 The station has one platform and is located northeast of downtown Leavenworth, which is noted for its Bavarian village theme.

 Leavenworth was served by the Great Northern Railway from 1893 until the cancellation of passenger service in the 1950s.
 The railroad and its successor, Amtrak, continued to run excursion trains and other special services until 1991.
 The local government began lobbying for a permanent train station in the early 2000s and earned funding from the federal government and private donations.
 The permanent station, named Icicle Station, opened in September 2009 after three months of construction.

 Description

 Icicle Station is located 1 mi northeast of downtown Leavenworth on North Road.
-It consists of a single platform on the south side of a double-tracked section of the Scenic Subdivision, owned and operated by BNSF Railway.
+It consists of a single platform on the north side of a double-tracked section of the Scenic Subdivision, owned and operated by BNSF Railway.
 The platform is 600 ft long and has two small covered shelters, a bicycle rack, and a portable toilet.
-The station has 20 short-term parking stalls and a small cabin with a passenger waiting room.
+The station has 20 short-term parking spaces and a small cabin with a passenger waiting room.